Department of Criminal Justice and Political Science

 The minor in Criminal Justice provides an opportunity for students with majors in fields outside of the Criminal Justice program to gain valuable knowledge regarding criminological theory and the history, operation and effectiveness of various parts of the criminal and juvenile justice system.

 Fraud Investigation Minor

 The Department of Criminal Justice and Political Science, in collaboration with the Department of Accounting, Finance and Information Systems, offers a minor in Fraud Investigation.
 Students will study the causes of fraud, as well as the detection, investigation, and prevention of fraud.
 Students learn about the criminal justice system, including law making, criminality, and prosecution of fraud and other types of crime.
 This minor will prepare students for possible careers in crime investigation, litigation support, or forensic accounting.
 See the Interdisciplinary Programs section of this Bulletin, or contact the Department of Accounting, Finance and Information Systems or the Department of Criminal Justice and Political Science for further information and course requirements.

 Criminal Justice Club and Internships

 Students may expand their knowledge of criminal justice and career opportunities through the meetings with professionals and field trips sponsored by this club.
 The department also offers internships and cooperative education opportunities.
-For specifics, contact the Department of Criminal Justice and Political Science.
+For specifics, contact the Department of Criminal Justice and Political Science or the Career Center.

 Pre-Political Science Preparation

-Students intent on pursuing an undergraduate degree in political science are enrolled as pre-professional students and must first meet GPA and coursework requirements in order to be admitted to the political science program.
-Once students satisfy all requirements, the student completes and submits the Pre-Political Science application form, available from the Departmentís academic assistant.
-After verification that the student meets the requirements for acceptance, he/she is accepted into the professional program and can continue to pursue a degree in criminal justice.
+Students intent on pursuing an undergraduate degree in Political Science are enrolled as pre-professional majors and must first meet GPA and coursework requirements in order to be admitted to the Political Science program.
+Once students satisfy all requirements, the student completes and submits the Pre-Political Science application form, available from the Departmentís web site.
+After verification that the student meets the requirements have been met, students are accepted into the professional program and can pursue a degree in Political Science.